microsoft/TypeScript-Handbook/pages/Generics.md

 var output = identity<string>("myString");  // type of output will be 'string'
 ```

-Here we explicitly set 'T' to be string as one of the arguments to the function call, denoted using the <> around the arguments rather than ().
+Here we explicitly set `T` to be string as one of the arguments to the function call, denoted using the <> around the arguments rather than ().

 The second way is also perhaps the most common.
 Here we use /type argument inference/, that is, we want the compiler to set the value of T for us automatically based on the type of the argument we pass in: